SauronClaus/FCT/Franchises/readMe.txt

 9. Antagonist Inserts!
 These are splitted with a "|" as well.
 10. Artifact!
 The MacGuffin.
 The "Thing" that everyone wants, be it the Infinity Gauntlet, Loki's Scepter, etc.
 11. Theme Song- the theme for the franchise/story.
 Use the song name|song link from before.
+12. Franchise- the franchise set.
-12. Brand- Overarching brand set for the francise.
+13. Brand- Overarching brand set for the francise.
-13. Medium- What medium is the franchise in?
+14. Medium- What medium is the franchise in?
-14. Color- The color for the franchise embed!
+15. Color- The color for the franchise embed!
 Make it purtty.
-15. Popularity (Low, Medium, High)- Be fair here.
+16. Popularity (Low, Medium, High)- Be fair here.
 "Low" is some niche story- a YA novel or some random TV Show, "Medium" is something somewhat known (maybe the name has been heard, if not the properties), and "High" is something extremely well-known, like "Star Wars" or something.
-16. Power Level- What is the average power level of the characters in the franchise?
+17. Power Level- What is the average power level of the characters in the franchise?
 Rough estimate.